cns-iu/hra-cell-type-populations-supporting-information/docs/readme.md

 ## For a dataset

-Shown is a snippet from a cell type population for a dataset in the small intestine.
+Shown is a snippet from a cell type population for a dataset in the small intestine, taken from a Dataset and Extraction Site Cell Type Population (DESpop).
 For clarity, we only show four CTs in this cell type population, all assigned by CellTypist, and we only show the top 10 Bs one CT (`Tuft`).

 ```json
   {